openshift-pipelines/pipelines-as-code/docs/content/docs/install/gitlab.md

 * Go to your project and click on *Settings* and *"Webhooks"* from the sidebar on the left.

-  * Set the **URL** to Pipeline as Code controller public URL.
+  * Set the **URL** to Pipelines-as-Code controller public URL.
 On OpenShift, you can get the public URL of the Pipelines-as-Code controller like this :

     ```shell